The Best WordPress Optimization Plugins + Practices to Improve Performance in 2026!

 Every WordPress optimization plugin claims to handle LCP.
 Most do it partially.
 Run Lighthouse in Chrome DevTools, identify your actual LCP element, then check your page source for a <link rel="preload"> tag pointing to it in <head>.
 If it’s not there, your plugin isn’t doing it.

-Do this for every page template, homepage, product pages, blog posts.
+Do this for every page template, homepage, product pages, and blog posts.
 Each may have a different LCP element.
 Verifying this manually is a non-negotiable WordPress optimization best practice for sites serious about Core Web Vitals.

 4. Audit Third-Party Scripts, Remove, Don’t Just Delay